 “Price Intelligence realm is overwhelmed from different services.”

 Let us break down what steps Price Intelligence involves in a top-level view first.

-Ways of getting Competition Data
+Ways of Getting Competition Data (Step 1)

 – Manually searching competitor web shops by hand

 – Automatically searching competitor web shops with data mining, bot crawling etc.

 – Manually searching B2C price comparison engines